Paul-1437/ColorMC/README_EN.md

 ## Supporting platforms
 - Linux
 - Windows
-- macOs
+- macOS

 Note: ARM64 platform cannot guarantee its compatibility
 Windows ARM64 can run, but there are rendering issues
 Linux ARM64 can run on xx, but it runs slowly
-Mac ARM64 cannot run, it can run x64 version
+Mac ARM64 can run

 Due to the complexity of Linux distributions, everyone's computer compatibility is different.
 If it cannot be opened, it can be resolved on its own